EESI/Fizzy/README.md

   -r OUTPUT_BIOM, --output-biom OUTPUT_BIOM
                         output a BIOM file with the relative abundances of the sub-matrix of the selected features.
+  -q WEIGHTS, --weights WEIGHTS
-  -v, --svf             the input file is a separated variables file -c CONFIG, --config CONFIG
+                        output a feature file with the lasso weights -v, --svf             the input file is a separated variables file -c CONFIG, --config CONFIG
                         file path to lasso config file. see sklearn's